-Climb up to the first bolt on a block and rock over to your left before moving up to the second bolt.
+Climb up to the first bolt on a block and rock over around the arete to your left before moving up to the second bolt.
 Not the most comfortable of moves but it is fairly easy and the climbing eases thereafter.
 The rest of the climbing is up less than vertical rock up to a two bolt anchor.
 The climb is nothing to write home about and probably only gets traffic based on moderate grade and being a bolted alternative to the Thin Air trad start.

 Smith Rock State Park, OR